ludbek/webpreview/README.md

 Use the generic `web2preview` method to parse the page independent of its nature.
 It tries to extract the values from Open Graph properties, then it falls back to Twitter Card format, then Schema.
-If none of them manage to extract all of title, description, and preview image, then the webpage's content is parsed using a generic extractor.
+If none of them can extract all three of the title, description, and preview image, then webpage's content is parsed using a generic extractor.

 ```python